HOME

 Ruth's sister, Mary Land, married Paul's brother, Peter, for more information on Mary Land and Peter Wiedenkeller go to Mary Land

-Tim Wiedenkeller, the son of Paul (Teddy) and Doris Wiedenkeller is a musician who lives in Tucson Arizona.
+Tim Wiedenkeller, the son of Paul (Teddy) and Doris Wiedenkeller is a musician.
 To connect to Tim's web site go to Tim Wiedenkeller

 If you have any suggestions, corrections, information, copies of documents, or photos that you would like to share with this page, please contact me at maggie@maggieblanck.com